 If you do not pay the balance of your tuition and fees by the due date, you will not be able to register for any additional classes or receive your transcripts.
 To check the due date of your tuition and fees, go to your Online Student Center.

-You can explore ways to make payment arrangements at maricopa.edu/paying-for-college.
+You can explore ways to make payment arrangements at Paying for College.
 Be sure to monitor your Student Center for the current tuition balance.